• Skip to main content

 • The CamScanner app could do the scanning, but it doesn’t recognize handwriting.

-• Several years ago, we bought a CZUR book scanner when they first came out.
+• We bought a CZUR book scanner when they first came out.
 It also seemed to take too long to scan and was cumbersome to use, so we sold it.
-The CZUR ET24 Pro machine looks very impressive, but it also doesn’t recognize handwriting.
+The newer CZUR ET24 Pro machine is far superior to the one we sold, but their app doesn’t recognize handwriting.

 Since Evernote recognizes handwriting, I’m excited to use it to digitize my journals.